What is a right-to-work state?

+There are two main schools of thought about right-to-work laws.
 Labor and employment rights groups are united in their opposition to right-to-work laws.
-Their argument consists of the concept that giving employees the choice to join deprives the union of funding to pursue collective bargaining agreements and protect employees from unjust actions by employers.
+These organizations argue that giving employees the choice to join deprives the union of funding to pursue collective bargaining agreements and protect employees from unjust actions by employers.

-Another issue is the perception that non-union employees in right-to-work states are enjoying the results of the efforts made by the union without contributing financially.
-The burden of union protection is being placed on the shoulders of a few for the benefit of the many.
-Right-to-work laws are viewed by some as anti-union and union busting because they eliminate the major source of revenue for unions in the form of dues.
+Another issue is the perception that nonunion employees in right-to-work states are enjoying the results of the efforts made by the union without contributing financially.
+They’re placing the burden of union protection on the shoulders of a few for the benefit of many.
+Some view right-to-work laws as anti-union because they eliminate the major source of revenue for unions in the form of dues.

 In comparison, proponents of right-to-work laws do not view their efforts as being specifically anti-union.
-Instead, they often view mandatory union membership as a violation of personal freedoms and the First Amendment.
-One of their arguments is that unions are inherently political and tend to back a party or candidate as a monolithic entity regardless of the political views of the individual union members.
-Another argument is that money from dues set aside for other uses may be used for political purposes in violation of its original use.
+Instead, they view mandatory union membership as a violation of personal freedoms and the First Amendment.
+They argue that unions are inherently political and tend to back a party or candidate as a monolithic entity, regardless of the individual union members’ political views.
+Another argument is that the union may use money from dues set aside for other uses for political purposes in violation of its original use.

-If you operate a business with union employees in a right-to-work state, it’s important to understand that you can’t force an employee to join the union and pay dues, and neither can union stewards or leaders.
-However, non-union employees are still entitled to union protection and representation.
-If a non-union employee decides to engage union representation during a grievance, they may have to pay for the cost of the representation.
+If you operate a business with union employees in a right-to-work state, it’s important to understand that you can’t force an employee to join the union and pay dues, nor can union stewards or leaders.
+However, nonunion employees are still entitled to union protection and representation.
+If a nonunion employee decides to engage in union representation during a grievance, they may have to pay for the cost of the representation.

-What this means for you as an employer is that you have to treat union and non-union members equally in regard to the conditions of their employment.
+As an employer, you have to treat union and nonunion members equally in regard to the conditions of their employment.
 All employees are entitled to enjoy the same benefits.
-For instance, you typically can’t section out non-union employees and refuse to give them the benefits that were negotiated by the union for their members.
+For instance, you typically can’t refuse to give nonunion members the same benefits negotiated by the union for its members.

 It’s highly recommended that you research and learn your state’s right-to-work law and how it applies to a union shop.
 If you’re not confident in your ability to interpret the laws, contact an attorney who works in employment law to get a clearer understanding.